Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Applications: matrix models, integrability and intersection theory

 \subsubsection{Getting the intersection numbers}

 In the case $V(z)=\frac{z^{r+1}}{r+1}$, we can apply equation \eqref{eq:GKM:int} of Theorem \ref{thm:GKM:int} which relates the differentials given by the enumeration of Generalised Kontsevich Graphs and intersection of Witten's class with $\psi$-classes.
-In the case with no internal face, this relation specialises to equation \eqref{eq:cor:TR:int} of Corollary \ref{cor:TR:int}. \paragraph{Genus 1, 1 marked point} From combinatorics and equation \eqref{eq:cor:TR:int}:
+In the case with no internal faces, this relation specialises to equation \eqref{eq:cor:TR:int} of Corollary \ref{cor:TR:int}.